Matt LaPorta: Major leagues

-According to Baseball Reference, LaPorta split the 2012 season between the Indians (22 games) and the Columbus Clippers (101 games).
-On November 20, 2012, LaPorta was assigned outright to the Indians Triple-A affiliate Columbus Clippers.
+According to Baseball Reference, LaPorta split the 2012 season between the Indians (22 games) and Triple-A Columbus (101 games).
+On November 20, 2012, LaPorta was assigned outright to the Indians' Triple-A affiliate, the Columbus Clippers.
+LaPorta spent the 2013 campaign split between Columbus and the rookie-level Arizona League Indians.
+In 57 appearances for the two affiliates, he slashed a combined .249/.331/.517 with 14 home runs and 40 RBI.